 - Find ideas for action within the whole school approach

 - Plan an event

 Secondary schools programme

-If you’ve created a Travelwise student group or a Students Against Drunk Driving (SADD) group, congratulations!
+If you’ve created a Travelwise student group or a Students Against Dangerous Driving (SADD) group, congratulations!
 That means you’ve got a group of passionate, proactive people together and you’re ready to shake things up and change them for the better.

 At your first meeting, you need to decide as a group:

 - Who will chair the meeting (if you don’t have a teacher in your group, nominate a leader or chairperson).